Microsoft’s Maia 200 AI chip takes a swing at Nvidia’s CUDA lock-in as Azure rollout starts

 The company announced that Maia 200 will go live this week at a data center near Des Moines, Iowa, with plans for a second location near Phoenix, Arizona soon after.
 This model succeeds Maia 100, which Microsoft launched in 2023.

 Microsoft revealed in a blog post that Maia 200 is built on TSMC’s cutting-edge 3-nanometer process, aiming to slash the cost of “AI token generation.”
 The chip packs 216GB of HBM3e memory to keep data flowing smoothly, plus 272MB of on-chip SRAM, which boosts performance when multiple users access a model simultaneously.
 With over 140 billion transistors under the hood, Maia 200 delivers more than 10 petaFLOPS in FP4 and over 5 petaFLOPS in FP8—both lower-precision formats that speed up AI tasks.
-(The Official Microsoft Blog)
+2

 Microsoft directly compared its new chip against competitors this time.
 The Maia 200 reportedly offers roughly three times the FP4 performance of Amazon’s third-gen Trainium and surpasses Google’s seventh-gen TPU in FP8 performance.
 Microsoft also claimed a 30% boost in performance per dollar compared to the newest hardware in its own fleet.